-- · a name; - at least one director living in New Zealand or living in an enforcement country and being a director of a company incorporated in that enforcement country.
-At present only Australia has been confirmed as an enforcement country; and - at least one shareholder.
+- a name - at least one director living in New Zealand or living in an enforcement country and being a director of a company incorporated in that enforcement country.
+At present only Australia has been confirmed as an enforcement country. - at least one shareholder.
 Unlike for directors, there is no residency requirements for shareholders.
-The rights and powers of the shareholders are laid out in the Act as modified by the company's constitution (if it has one).
+The rights and powers of the shareholders are laid out in the Act and may be modified to the extent allowed by the Act by the company's constitution (if it has one).
 Shareholders' liability is generally limited to the price payable for the shares for which they subscribe.
 The same person can be both shareholder and director.